Dark-shouldered Skimmer (Orthetrum hintzi)

 Status and Conservation

-The Mountain Sprite is locally common across its range.
+The Acacia Sprite is fairly common but localised.
 It is listed as of Least Concern in the IUCN Red List of Threatened Species.
+As a riverine species, it does not make much use of man-made habitats.
+The Acacia Sprite is restricted to undamaged savanna rivers.

 Distribution

-Below is a map showing the distribution of records for Mountain Sprite in the OdonataMAP database as at February 2020.
+Below is a map showing the distribution of records for Acacia Sprite in the OdonataMAP database as at February 2020.

-Below is a map showing the distribution of records for Mountain Sprite in the OdonataMAP database as of December 2024.
+Below is a map showing the distribution of records for Acacia Sprite in the OdonataMAP database as of December 2024.

 The next map below is an imputed map, produced by an interpolation algorithm, which attempts to generate a full distribution map from the partial information in the map above.
 This map will be improved by the submission of records to the OdonataMAP section of the Virtual Museum.